Documentation Index

 Saving Changes

-- Click Save Schema to persist changes to the backend
+After modifying the ontology:- Click Save Schema to persist changes to the backend

 - The layout (node positions) is saved separately so your visual arrangement is preserved